z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## log\_rotation\_age

 Determines the maximum lifetime of an individual log file.
 After this time has elapsed, a new log file will be created.
-Set to zero to disable time-based creation of new log files.
+Set to zero to deactivate time-based creation of new log files.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|